anthonyg-1/PSJwtMicroservices-azure/README.md

 # PSJwtMicroservices-azure
 Proof-of-concept Azure functions written in PowerShell that demonstrate creation and validation of a JSON Web Token via the PSJsonWebToken PowerShell module.

+## Requirements
+An Azure function app and the PSJsonWebToken PowerShell module.

 ## Description
 The three PowerShell scripts in this repository represent three different Azure functions.